 DBT participants are expected to learn and practise skills; this can be accomplished through a combination of weekly skills training, regular individual therapy, and the using of new skills in daily life.
 As they add to their skills and connect skills to other skills, clients gradually form chains of new behaviours that allow them to create more meaningful and satisfying lives—the guiding goal of DBT therapy.
 The key ingredient for successful DBT therapy is a commitment to engaging fully in the process.
 If you will work the skills, the skills will work!

-Cindy Darwin is certified in DBT, and would like to invite you to consider joining Perspectives Counselling's first-ever offering of Dialectical Behavior Therapy (DBT) group skills training.
-Depending on interest level, the plan is to begin this group in October of 2022, and offer it on an ongoing basis, with new participants welcomed in October, January, and April.
-Depending on the preference of the majority of participants, weekly sessions will take place either in person in our reception space, or virtually, from 7 to 8:30 p.m., on Wednesday nights.
-(Thursday night is also a possibility.)
-To facilitate a sense of cohesion and comfort, groups will run with a minimum of six participants and be limited to eight participants.
+Cindy Darwin is trained in DBT, and would like to invite you to consider joining Perspectives Counselling's Dialectical Behavior Therapy (DBT) group skills training.
+This group will be offered on a continual basis, with new participants welcomed in October, January, and April.
+Weekly sessions will take place in our reception space from 5 to 6:30 p.m., on two or three Wednesday nights of each month (with the last Wednesday of the month off).
+To facilitate a sense of cohesion and comfort, groups will run with and be limited to eight participants.

-Participants will be required to commit to attending all ten sessions in a term.
+Participants will be required to commit to attending all nine sessions in a term.
 One missed session per term, for non-medical reasons, is permitted.
 In the best interest of all clients, those who miss more than one session per term, other than for reasons related to illness, will be asked to withdraw from the term.
-Refunds will not be given for missed sessions.
-The $500 cost of a ten-session term is due upon registration.
+Refunds will only be given for sessions missed due to illness at a rate of $50.00 per session (including GST).
+The $550 (including GST) cost of a nine-session term including materials, is due upon registration.
 Receipts will be billed under the designation, "Group Dialectical Behavior Therapy," and may be eligible for coverage under your extended health care plan.
 Please check with your provider.

-To register for DBT group skills training, please contact Cindy via email to indicate your preferred format (in-person or virtual) and method of payment (credit card or e-Transfer).
+To register for DBT group skills training, please contact Cindy via email to reserve your spot and indicate your preferred method of payment (credit card or e-Transfer).
 Payment is due upon registration; however, if for any reason the group does not run, your fee will be fully refunded.
 You will also receive a refund for any individual sessions cancelled by the facilitator.
 Note: DBT groups foster the development of skills, and are meant to be an adjunct to, rather than replacement for, your individual therapy.
 It could work well for you to see your individual therapist monthly, while you attend weekly DBT group skills training.
 And, so that we can begin in October, registration for term one will close at the end of August; for term two, at the end of November; and for term three, at the end of February.